The Old Women s Curses. Chapter 12

 THE OLD WOMEN'S CURSES

 In the course of time Cardan fell into his usual habit of constant adventure and binge drinking.
 An old dog failed to pick up new tricks, so to speak.
-He could not live a quiet life of a decent family man and the marital relationships came up to the brink of precipice.
+He could not live a quiet life of a decent family man, and the marital relationships came up to the brink of precipice.
 The family life was approaching a disaster.
 Meanwhile, there were a lot of rumors about his tricks in the village.
 The number of naive people had greatly decreased: everyone knew about the insidiousness of the cunning swindler.
 "Ah, well, you'll be cheating again," the old women said.
 "We won't have anything to do with you," was heard from the men.
 Cardan was like a hamster in the wheel, he was running in it as fast as he could, letting his talent off "the leash".
 He put blood, sweat and tears into it but his attempts just flopped.
 There was no way of assuming that he wasn’t able to cut it out any longer, he just needed a short break.
 The turmoil has to come down a little.
 He simply was the talk of the town and there was nothing to be done about that.
 His tricks were the favorite topic of any conversation, even among school children.
 When they ran into him in the street, they pointed their fingers at him and laughed.
 He was a local star for them, a great con man, almost as smart as the famous Ostap Bender.

 At noon several women got together near the shop and started vividly discussing the latest rural news.

 "Guess what," said one of them, "yesterday Cardan rushed into my house with a saw in his hand and hurriedly, as if he had been doing something important, said to me, "Quickly, give me a liter of vodka!
 A trailer of firewood is being delivered to you!
 Look, look out the window!"
 I took a look.
-Indeed, a tractor with the firewood went past my yard.
-"Come on get a move on; we're in a hurry!
+Indeed, a tractor loaded with firewood went past my yard.
+"Come on, get a move on; we're in a hurry!
 We are preparing timber for the collective farm, the guys wanted to get warm and sent me to you!
 Let's settle it quickly!
 I have to run back to help them unload the trailer!"
 I paid him and started waiting.
 Five minutes passed by but the tractor didn't show up.
 I went outside – there was nobody there.
 I waited for half an hour longer – silence.
 Well, I guessed the bastard took me for a fool again.
 Oh, my dear, God will punish him one day!
 I swear he will be punished for such tricks!”

-“Just the other day he comes to my house and says,” continues the second woman.
+“Just the other day he comes to me and says,” continues the second woman.
 "We are delivering manure to the collective farm field.
 The guys decided to get warm and sent me to you.
 Quickly, give me a liter of vodka and I'll run back!
 I'm in a hurry.
 They are waiting for me!
 The tractor with the manure is already on its way!"

 “I paid him, hung on for a little while, then went out to the garden - no one.
 I went out into the street – nobody there.
 I waited, and waited, and waited – no tractor, nobody.
 Oh, that swindler, oh, that bastard!
 Just for the record, heaven will punish him one day for his tricks.
 Oh, he'll be punished!”